Physical-Layer Security of Pinching-Antenna Systems: Introduction

 Recently, the performance of secrecy communications based on flexible-antenna (e.g., fluid antenna) systems has attracted the attention of researchers in the field.
 In \cite{10694739}, the authors investigated the performance of physical-layer security in fluid antenna systems under arbitrary correlated fading channels.
 Specifically, a transmitter equipped with a single fixed-antenna aims to send confidential information to a legitimate destination equipped with a planar fluid antenna system, while an eavesdropper, also equipped with a planar fluid antenna system, attempts to decode the transmitted information.
 In \cite{10468625}, the authors analyzed the performance of a fluid antenna communication system in terms of secrecy outage probability (SOP), considering that the fluid antenna system experiences spatially correlated Nakagami-$m$ fading.
 Additionally, the authors considered both non-diversity fluid antennas and a maximum-gain combining fluid antenna diversity scheme at the legitimate destination.
 Furthermore, multiple antennas performing maximal ratio combining at the eavesdropper are also considered.
 In \cite{10092780}, a physical layer security approach is proposed in which a base station transmits confidential information to a legitimate destination and an artificial noise signal to an eavesdropper.
 The legitimate destination is equipped with a fluid antenna to mitigate the impact of the artificial noise signal.
 To further enhance the secrecy rate, the authors proposed a power allocation scheme, assuming that channel state information (CSI) is available at the base station.
 In \cite{ghadi2024}, the authors investigated the influence of fluid antenna systems on secure communication networks assisted by reconfigurable intelligent surfaces (RIS).
 Specifically, the analysis focuses on a conventional wiretap channel scenario, wherein a transmitter with a fixed antenna array transmits confidential data to a legitimate destination equipped with fluid antenna system, facilitated by an RIS.
 Simultaneously, an eavesdropper, also equipped with fluid antenna system, seeks to intercept and decode the transmitted information.
 In \cite{10569014}, secret communication for fluid antenna systems is explored.
 Unlike conventional jamming schemes, where Gaussian noise interferes with both the legitimate destination and eavesdropper, the authors proposed sending encoded codewords to induce jamming at the eavesdropper.
+Recently, the work in \cite{sun2025} explored the joint design of baseband beamforming and pinching beamforming in a pinching-antenna systems-enabled multiuser wiretap channel.
+In the single-user scenario, a closed-form solution for the optimal baseband beamformer is derived, while a gradient-based optimization method is developed to determine the optimal placement of pinching antennas for maximizing the secrecy rate.
+For multiuser scenario, the authors introduced a fractional programming-based block coordinate descent algorithm, termed algorithm that integrates the Gauss–Seidel method with a one-dimensional search strategy to achieve efficient joint beamforming design.